KIRA5000/Solidity-Practice/README.md

  - It is a contract-based language.
 That means it basically used to write smart contracts in EVM.
  - It is inspired from C++, Python and JavaScript.
  - It is a statically typed language, that means we need to speciffy data types at compile time only, unlike python
+ - Each smart contract deployed in Block chain is immutable in nature.

 ## Compiler installation